stitchdata/docs/_integration-schemas/xero/organisations.md

   - name: "DefaultSalesTax"
     type: "string"
-    description: "The default "
+    description: "The default tax used for line amounts on sales transactions."

   - name: "DefaultPurchaseTax"
     type: "string"
-    description: ""
+    description: "The default tax used for line amounts on purchase transactions."

   - name: "PeriodLockDate"
     type: "date-time"